When to Seek Medical Care for a Peritonsillar Abscess

 Discuss any sore throat with fever or other symptoms with your doctor by phone or with an office visit to see if you have a peritonsillar abscess.

-If you have a sore throat and trouble swallowing, trouble breathing, difficulty speaking, drooling, or any other signs of potential airway obstruction, you should seek emergency transportation to a hospital's ER.
+If you have a sore throat and trouble swallowing, trouble breathing, difficulty speaking, drooling, or any other signs of potential airway obstruction, you should go to the nearest emergency room.

 Exams and Tests for a Peritonsillar Abscess

 A peritonsillar abscess is usually diagnosed based on history and a physical exam.
 A peritonsillar abscess is easy to diagnose when it is large enough to see.
 The doctor will look into your mouth using a light and, possibly, a tongue depressor.
 Swelling and redness on one side of the throat near the tonsil suggests an abscess.
 The doctor may also gently push on the area with a gloved finger to see if there is pus from infection inside.

 - Lab tests and X-rays are not used often.
 Sometimes an X-ray, CT scan, or an ultrasound will be performed, typically to make sure other upper airway illnesses are not present.
 These conditions may include the following: